Fay King (cartoonist)

-Fay Barbara King (March 1889 – presumed dead [after 1954]) was an American illustrator, journalist, and cartoonist.
+Fay Barbara King (March 1889 – after 1954) was an American illustrator, journalist, and cartoonist.
 Some of her work represents an early example of autobiographical comics.

 King worked for newspapers and magazines in the early twentieth century (at least from 1912 to 1937), moving to New York City in 1918.
 She was one of the popular Jazz Age cartoonists appearing in the 1924 comedy The Great White Way.

 Biography

 King was born in Seattle, Washington in March 1889, to John and Ella King.
 She was raised in Portland, Oregon, and went to college at Seattle University.
 The young King was adventurous, being one of the first women in the Portland area to own an automobile, and in 1912 had announced plans for a balloon ascension with noted early parachutist Georgia "Tiny" Broadwick, before the plan was rejected by her parents, according to an article in The Oregonian.

 King's father had been an employee at a Turkish bath, as well a trainer of athletes, and she seems to have had a deep affinity for sport.
 King married boxer Oscar "Battling" Nelson in 1913, in the Hegewisch neighborhood of Chicago.
 Their 1916 divorce was widely covered by the press.
 The Veteran Boxing Association paid for part of the cost of Nelson's 1954 funeral; King paid the remainder, in addition to purchasing "beautiful arrangements" for the ceremony.

 King worked for The Denver Post from April 1912 to 1918, where she produced both cartoons and feature articles, including a 1916 profile of fellow journalist Elsie Lincoln Benedict (then known as Elsie Vandegrift).
 She left Denver for The San Francisco Examiner in 1918 and later became a feature writer and cartoonist for the New York Evening Journal.

 In 1924, she appeared as herself in the comedy The Great White Way (alongside other cartoonists, such as Winsor McCay and George McManus).